Claudius Salmasius: Work

 Shortly after his removal to the Netherlands, Salmasius composed (at the request of Prince Frederick Henry of Nassau) his treatise on the military system of the Romans (De re militari Romanorum), which remained unpublished until 1657.
 Other works followed, mostly philological, but including a denunciation of wigs and hair-powder.

 The De usuris liber (1630) and subsequent writing was a vindication of moderate and lawful interest for money.
 Although it was opposed by lawyers and theologians, the Dutch Reformed Church began to admit money-lenders to the sacrament.
 His treatise De primatu Papae (1645), accompanying a republication of the tract of Nilus Cabasilas, excited controversy in France, but the government declined to suppress it.

 In 1643 he published De Hellenistica Commentarius, including linguistic theories of Johann Elichmann on the origins of the Greek language.
-In 1649, in November, appeared the work for which many remember Salmasius best: his royalist tract Defensio regia pro Carolo I provoked by the execution of Charles I.
+In 1649, in November, appeared the work for which some remember Salmasius best: his royalist tract Defensio regia pro Carolo I provoked by the execution of Charles I.

 His advice had already been sought on English and Scottish affairs, and, inclining to Presbyterianism or to a modified episcopacy, he had written against the English religious Independents.
 It remains unknown whose influence induced him to undertake the Defensio regia, but Charles II defrayed the expense of printing, and presented the author with £100.
 The first edition appeared anonymously, but the author was universally known.
 A French translation (which speedily appeared under the name of "Claude Le Gros") was the work of Salmasius himself.
 This celebrated work provoked from John Milton the Defensio pro Populo Anglicano, including attacks on Salmasius's wife along with much other vituperation.
 Milton also claimed that Salmasius's withdrawal from Sweden in 1651 was due to the attack, but Christina's continued warmth in letters to him argue against that cause.
 His reply to Milton remained unfinished at his death: his son published it in 1660.

 He is the author of Simplicii Verini, sive Claudii Salmasii, de Transsubstantiatione liber, ad justum pacium, contra H. Grotium..

 Legacy

-Philibert de La Mare, counsellor of the parlement of Dijon, inherited Salmasius' manuscripts from his son and wrote a very lengthy life of Salmasius.
+Philibert de La Mare, counsellor of the parlement of Dijon, inherited Salmasius' manuscripts from his son and wrote a lengthy life of Salmasius.
 Papillon says that this biography left nothing to desire, but no printed edition has ever appeared.
-However, Papillon himself used de la Mare's work for his account of Salmasius in his Bibliothèque des auteurs de Bourgogne — by far the best extant.
+However, Papillon himself used de La Mare's work for his account of Salmasius in his Bibliothèque des auteurs de Bourgogne — by far the best extant.
 Papillon included an exhaustive list of Salmasius' works, both printed and in manuscript.

 Antoine Clément prefixed a eulogy to his edition of Salmasius's Letters (Leiden, 1656), and C. B. Morisot inserted another into his own Letters (Dijon, 1656).
 See also Eugène Haag, La France protestante, (ix.
 149-x73); and, for the Defensio regia, David Masson's Life of Milton.